 The NEO 2T is a very quiet trainer, but I have always held there a significant difference between the volume of a trainer, a noise a trainer makes.
 Between the original NEO and the NEO 2, Tacx was able to make an exceptionally low volume trainer.
 BUT if I’m going to nitpick, (which is kind of where you have to go when a trainer has had this level of refinement without being a whole new unit) the NEO 2 had a… rumble, a low frequency noise to the unit, particularly at lower speeds

 With the NEO 2T, when the team has redesigned some of the internals, significant attention has been paid to the movement of the air within the NEO.
-Makes sense as
+Makes sense as sound is transmitted via air movement.
+In addition, time has been focused on reducing the vibrations produced at a low cadence which are then transmitted to the surface the trainer is sat on.

 From my experience riding the Tacx NEO 2T, is it the magnet redesign meaning less movement, and focus on vibration reduction where the biggest payoff in sound and noise production has been found.
 With that in mind, enough of my opinions here is the ZWIFT GEAR TEST sound assessment: